happynear/caffe-windows/README.md

 To build Caffe Matlab wrapper set `MatlabSupport` to `true` and `MatlabDir` to the root of your Matlab installation in `.\windows\CommonSettings.props`.

 #### Remark
-After you have built solution with Matlab support, in order to use it you have to:
-* add the generated `matcaffe` folder to Matlab search path, and
+After you have built solution with Matlab support, in order to use it you have to add the `./matlab` folder to Matlab search path.
-* add `<caffe_root>\Build\x64\Release` to your system path.

 ### Build
 Now, you should be able to build `.\windows\Caffe.sln`